sh123/esp32_loraprs/README.md

   ```
 - Run `rfcomm` to setup serial over Bluetooth at `/dev/rfcomm0`: `sudo rfcomm bind 0 01:02:03:04:05:06`
 - At this stage you can already start using `xastir` or any other application, which can operate over KISS Serial TNC
-- Alternatively, you can setup `AX25` network interface with `sudo kissattach /dev/rfcomm0 ax25` command, but previously need to update `/etc/ax25/axports` with new line as `ax25    CALLSIGN-10        9600    255     1       comment`, you can also specify IP address if there is a need to run TCP/IP over AX25
+- You can setup `AX25` network interface with `sudo kissattach /dev/rfcomm0 ax25` command, but previously need to update `/etc/ax25/axports` with new line as `ax25    CALLSIGN-10        9600    255     1       comment`, you can also specify IP address if there is a need to run TCP/IP over AX25
 - Run `axlisten` to capture incoming and outgoing traffic as `sudo axlisten -a`
 - Use `beacon` utility to send custom packet as
   ```